 Panentheism and the Reality of God

-Our topic here is the enlightened theology of Panentheism, beyond the theologies of mere theism or mere pantheism.
+Our topic here is the enlightened theology of Panentheism, what might also be termed Absolute Theism, beyond the theologies of mere theism or mere pantheism.

-It is of crucial importance to get our theology clear on what is most likely really true of God, or whatever you wish to call our “Source” or “Creator” or “Emanator.”
+It is of crucial importance to get our theology clear on what is most likely really true of God, or whatever you wish to call our “Source” or “Creator” or “Emanator,” the mysterious, miraculous Reality doing everything and being everyone.
 Otherwise, confused theologies tend to result in disturbed minds and heavy hearts about our existential situation.

-In a less enlightened theism, God is “out there” in the sky, a merely personal being residing in cloud-filled heavens beyond the physical universe.
-He is an object distant from “me,” the subject, with some kind of lovely, supernal form (“the bearded Father”), before whom people bow or beg.
+In a less enlightened theism, God is “out there” as the Guy in the sky, a merely personal being residing in cloud-filled heavens beyond the physical universe.
+“He” is an object distant from “me,” the subject, with some kind of lovely, supernal form (“the bearded Father”), before whom people bow or beg.
 Western Christianity, misunderstanding the original Greek Trinity doctrine, complicates monotheistic Western religion by seeing God as three almost reified, thing-ified “persons,” three objective “faces” in one Divine Being.

 Be aware here that the much-cherished word “person” actually comes from an old Latin term meaning “the actor’s mask through which his voice sounds” (L. persona).
 Of course, we moderns mean by the word “person” something else: a warm, dear being of conscious sentience and willful agency who has the capacity to receive and express love, to be compassionate, creative, playful, humorous, intimate, responsible, accountable, and so on.